 Opportunities don’t always have the best timing either, A piece of land you’ve always wanted might become available, and you now require a cash down payment.
 Feed could be readily available and cheap, but can you afford to background your calf crop this year?
 Or you have a bumper crop, but not enough bin capacity and you wonder if you can you afford a new lease payment?

 Despite the unknowns and uncertainties, cash flow planning is the only way to anticipate shortfalls and take appropriate action in advance.

 It’s common for farms to use operating loans or lines of credit to bridge the expected gaps in cash flow.
-The federal government also supports a cash advance program for livestock and crops with the first $400,000 interest-free.
+The federal government also supports a low-interest cash advance program for livestock and crops with the first $100,000 interest-free.

 Sometimes crop input loans or delayed payment options are available from vendors.
 These might be viable options if the input costs and interest payable is competitive.
 However, you don’t want options that cost more than necessary.
 A cash flow budget provides the most accurate estimate of what the cash shortfall may be and what actions are most appropriate.

 Again, cash flow analysis is not a measurement of profitability.
 However, if your operating loan balance has continued to increase or you’ve struggled to revolve it, while your overall farm size isn’t growing, it could be a sign of profitability issues.

 Operating loans should only be used to cover operating expenses (the costs needed to produce a product like grain, market livestock, milk, etc.).
 Purchasing capital assets with operating loan funds can cause financial trouble.
 The cash needed to run the business is tied up paying for an asset that will “pay for itself” over multiple operating cycles.